 After chatting with some friendly locals on my way to get my rental car at the airport, I picked up and ignited my Chevy Spark and headed towards the eastern end of the island to meet up with my local guide, Kevin, who would be my host during my 4-day island stay.
 I didn’t put 2 miles on the odometer before I would initiate a compulsive habit of pulling the car over every few minutes to snap a photo and fill my nostrils with the flower-and-sea scented air.
 My eagerness to get out and “feel the vibe” definitely got the best of me.
 The calming scenery and pastoral island rhythm will dictate your pace here.
 Like the sign posted at the airport says: “Aloha.
 Slow Down…this is Moloka’i”.

-The one feature that stood out above all on this island: silence.
+There is one feature that stood out above all on this island: Silence.
 Wow.
 A totally unfamiliar sensation to this city boy.
 This was the sound of total and true silence.
 What I was hearing was most likely my heartbeat, which had been truncated to a sedated-like 50 bpm under a skin-tingling breeze, simply numbing to the senses.
 You could hear two birds whisper to one another from across the tree tops of the island’s historic Kapuaiwa Coconut Grove.
 It was the calmest sea I had ever seen…flat and glossy like a layer of saran wrap over a freshly polished marble desktop.
 A fringe of beautifully skewed and intersecting palms lines the shore in a setting so intensely perfect you would swear it was a movie set for a Cast Away sequel.
-This place felt like a world away from the tourist-seducing island of Maui and it’s lively port of Lahaina, from which I had just departed less than two hours earlier.
+This place felt like a world away from the tourist-seducing island of Maui and it’s lively port of Lahaina, just across the “pond”, from which I had just departed less than two hours earlier.
 If this was the “real Hawaii” that people often speak about, why had I only been familiar with the “dreamed up” version for all these years, centered around luaus and Mai Thais?
 Why isn’t this advertised by travel agents worldwide?
 I didn’t really need the answers to these questions at this point.
 I was just happy to be standing there, breathing in the intoxicating air of this veiled island and peeling away layers of its mystery that had simmered in my mind for all these years.

 My directions to meet my host took me along a wonderful coastal road that runs from the main town to the east end of the island, passing ancient fish ponds, rural homes scattered along the quiet shoreline, spacious ranches with beautiful white horses and slices of beach so perfect, and surprisingly untouched, you might question whether they are open to the public or reserved as some sort of island exhibit to lure Oprah Winfrey over from her upcountry Maui mansion.
 Native Kukui blossoms and Plumerias line the roadside like children awaiting the start of the Christmas Light Parade (which is held in the main town every year, drawing nearly half of the entire island population).
 Anytime you pass another person along the road in Molokai (which isn’t often), you immediately feel an impulse to raise your hand off the wheel and exchange in a mutual waive that translates into something like “Aloha my friend, good to see another face out here.”
 Unlike the pineapple industry, which was once an economic mainstay for Molokai for most of the 20th century, the “aloha spirit” is very much alive and thriving on this island.
 There was no “stink eye” here, only curious eyes that seemed delighted to see a fresh face.
 I felt very welcome…and very lucky.